suchmememanyskill/suchmememanyskill.github.io/docs/guides/unbrick.md

 ## MMC Rebuild

 ### Step 0: Making a nand backup
 You probably want to make a nand backup before you start modifying your switch.
-Boot into [Hekate](https://github.com/CTCaer/hekate/releases), Go to tools, Backup eMMC, amd backup both `eMMC BOOT0 & BOOT1` and `eMMC RAW GPP`
+Boot into [Hekate](https://github.com/CTCaer/hekate/releases), Go to tools, Backup eMMC, and backup both `eMMC BOOT0 & BOOT1` and `eMMC RAW GPP`

 ### Step 1: Getting the files